octobercms/docs/database-model.md

 <a name="attribute-modifiers" class="anchor" href="#attribute-modifiers"></a>
 ## Attribute modifiers

 October models can apply modifiers to the attribute values when the model is loaded or saved to the database.
-The modifiers are defined with the model class properties as arrays.For example:
+The modifiers are defined with the model class properties as arrays.
+For example:

     class User extends \October\Rain\Database\Model
     {